nik-kill/openCV/README.md

 # openCV
 playing with graphics
-.using openCV to render images and videos
+using openCV to render images and videos